lukasjarosch/skipper/README.md

 - [ ] `<no value>` detection in rendered templates
   - If for some reason a template uses a value which is not set, the user should have the ability to detect that post generation.
   - Introduce a verify mechanism which ideally checks for missing values and maybe also extracts which template-key it originated from
+  - This can be evaluated before the template files are written to disk
+  - We can have a strict mode which fails on these errors, or not
 - [ ] Add the option to inject arbitrary maps into the inventory with custom keys (`inventory.AddKey(key string, data Data)`)
   - This is very useful if you have a different data-structure which you want to add
   - For example if your app has a model which can be written via an HTTP API, you might want to be able to use these data as well